Life Care Planning

-Elders have a legal right to safe, effective and patient-centered health care and long-term care.
+Elders have a legal right to safe, effective, and patient-centered health care and long-term care.
 A Life Care Plan protects those rights.
-Our Certified Elder Law Attorney and elder care coordinators work together to provide advocacy services that empower family caregivers and protect quality of life for elders.
+Our Certified Elder Law Attorneys and elder care coordinators work together to provide advocacy services that empower family caregivers and protect quality of life for elders.

 Medicare and Insurance Support

 Medical bills, EOBs, and insurance forms can be intimidating.
-Every Life Care Plan includes support with Medicare and insurance matters delivered by our in-house expert who has more than two decades of experience helping families resolve these important issues.
+Every Life Care Plan includes support with Medicare and insurance matters delivered by our in-house expert who has years of experience helping families resolve these important issues.

 When is the right time to create a Life Care Plan?

 The right time is immediately after any event that leaves you concerned about your loved one's future.
 Trigger events like the ones listed below signal that a person's condition is deteriorating even though it could be months or years before long-term care outside the home is needed.

 - A diagnosis of cancer, Alzheimer's disease or other chronic condition